rtoy/maxima-website/README.md

 Mirroring
 ---------

-You are welcome to keep a mirror of Maxima's Website in you own site.
+You are welcome to keep a mirror of Maxima's Website in you own site or to use it as a template for your own Website.
 To do that, you just have to retrieve this repository somewhere in your own site.
-It will work without any additional configuration.
+It will work without any additional configuration or external files.

 A copy of this repository will even work locally in your computer, even if you don't have a Web server installed.
 This could be a handy way of